-A high potential identification program is a scientific method of identifying an organization’s high potential employees.
+A high-potential identification program is a scientific method of identifying an organization’s high-potential employees.
 It lays down a step-by-step HiPo strategy keeping in mind an organization’s requirements.
-A high potential identification program is the blueprint on which the actual HiPo program is built.
-It determines core competencies, identifies tools for assessing employee potential, and underlines the goal of the whole program, which could be training needs identification, retaining high potential employees, leadership or succession planning, etc.
+A high-potential identification program is a blueprint on which the actual HiPo program is built.
+It determines core competencies, identifies tools for assessing employee potential, and underlines the goal of the whole program, which could be training needs identification, retaining high-potential employees, leadership or succession planning, etc.

 In the survey mentioned above, more than 20% of organizations believed that the organizational expertise and tools needed for assessing employee potential were unavailable to them.

 Our subject matter experts map the defined competencies to a suite of high-potential assessment tools best suited to the organization’s needs based on complexity and cost.
 Mercer | Mettl’s customizable and scalable tools can be used independently, or in conjunction, to identify untapped potential.